 Two hours lecture per week.
 This course is designed to improve students' ability to comprehend and communicate in English on a variety of everyday topics.
 Students will develop and practice techniques for greater composure and confidence in oral expression.
-(Non-degree credit)

 ESL 047 F Academic Preparation for American English Students (2, 2)